Keyboard shortcuts

 Validation Status Codes

-Each item in the database has an associated validation status:
+Each file in the database has an associated validation status (folders do not have a validation state):

 Status CodeMeaning